music dictionary : As - As

 assoupi(French) dozing

-assouplir(French) make supple, make flexible
+assouplir(French) to make supple, to make flexible

 assourdi(French) muffled, gedämpft, coperto, voilé

-assourdir(French) deafen (person), deaden (noise)
+assourdir(French) to deafen (person), to deaden (noise)

-assouvir(French) satisfy
+assouvir(French) to satisfy

 Assoziation(German f.) association